Adaptive quantile estimation in deconvolution with unknown error distribution: Proofs

-Checking that the bandwidth satisfies $b\to 0$ and $\log(n)/(nb^{2\beta+1})\to 0$ for $n\to\infty$, the first term on the right-hand side above converges to zero by the uniform consistency proved in Proposition~\ref{pr:uniform}.
-The second one vanishes asymptotically by Lemma~\ref{lem:Consitency}. \end{proof}
+Checking that the bandwidth satisfies $b\to0$ and $\log (n)/(nb^{2\beta+1})\to0$ for $n\to\infty$, the first term on the right-hand side above converges to zero by the uniform consistency proved in Proposition~\ref{pruniform}.
+The second one vanishes asymptotically by Lemma~\ref{lemConsitency}. \end{pf*}